 Features

-- In essence it is a real-time audit on a cloud basis.
+- Real-time audit on a cloud basis.

 - Applies AI to undertake risk assessment continuously to be sure.

-- Seeing that, it prepares the auditor/client panel controls automatically.
+- Prepares the auditor/client panel controls automatically.

 Limitations